paulazoo/behavior/README.md

 # Data_Copy
 Data copied over for analysis.
 Also includes AnalysisData.

+# analysis
+Each analysis notebook has documentation explaining what is going on inside of it.

 # toneDiscriminationV3.m
 - reads from behaviorINV2.ino
 - sets things in behaviorOUT.ino e.g. `fprintf(ardOut,'I')`